Brookhaven reverses vote to prohibit gated community

 “The method by which we pursued it was procedurally flawed,” City Councilmember Linley Jones said.

 Jones, who added the amendment at the Oct.
-25 council meeting to deny Ardent Companies request to build a wrought-iron fence around a 22-town home development on Pine Cone Lane as part of a rezoning request, said the city will work toward creating a broad policy to eliminate gated communities.
+25 council meeting to deny Ardent Companies request to build a wrought-iron fence around a 22-townhome development on Pine Cone Lane as part of a rezoning request, said the city will work toward creating a broad policy to eliminate gated communities.

 Mayor John Ernst, who in a rare vote broke the tie at the Oct.
 25 meeting to deny Ardent Companies request, said the way to make legislative change was not through an individual zoning case.